Dates and timestamps

 Calendar components to Dates

-A timezone is required to disambiguate (locate) the calendar components, get the UTC date and time, and compute the timestamp from it.
+A timezone is required to disambiguate the calendar components, to get the UTC date and time, and the timestamp.

 derive the JS Date from a timezone aware instance (Luxon):